Elypha/MPV-Play-BiliBili-Comments/README.md

 **b.
 Make `danmaku.txt`**

-`danmaku.txt` is a file to store which cid should be used for your local videos.
+`danmaku.txt` is a file to store which cid should be used for each of your local videos.
 Each line is an entry and the format is:

 ```
 <file_name>,<cid>